-Students need only apply through the Office of International Students and Scholars for CPT approval in the following situations:
+Students need only apply through the Office of International Students and Scholars for CPT approval in the following situation:

-- Off-campus employment through a Cardozo credited-externship program that includes a companion seminar - Off-campus employment for which the student's only compensation is a stipend paid for by Cardozo.
+Off-campus employment through a Cardozo credited-externship program that includes a companion seminar

-For all other situations, students can only obtain CPT authorization through Cardozo's Legal Practice program (LAW 7825, 1 credit).
+For all other situations, including off-campus employment for which the student's only compensation is a stipend paid for by Cardozo, students can only obtain CPT authorization through Cardozo's Legal Practice program (LAW 7825, 1 credit).
 In order to qualify, students must be approved by both the Cardozo Dean of Students and by the YU International Student Advisor.
 Below is a description of the program: